 Conclusion

-The present study, titled “A Checklist of Butterflies in Karulai, Nilambur, Malappuram District, Kerala”is a pioneering effort in documenting the butterfly fauna of the region.
-The study was conducted for a period of one year from August 2020 to July 2021.
-A total of 76 butterfly species belonging to 5 families and 13 subfamilies were recorded.
+The present study documenting a total of 76 butterfly species.
 The family Nymphalidae was the most dominant, with 33 species.
-Host plant species were also documented during the study.
+Nymphalidae was most preference host plant species (species details add here).
 Larval host plant availability was high in the study area with many butterfly species within the same family sharing host plants.
-A checklist of butterflies in a given area provides a baseline for assessing ecosystem health and enables the tracking of changes over time.
+A checklist of butterflies in each area provides a baseline for assessing ecosystem health and enables the tracking of changes over time.
 Butterflies are good indicators of a healthy environment and act as important pollinators.
 Therefore, the conservation of butterflies is essential.
 However, due to increasing anthropogenic activities, butterfly populations are declining.
 Habitat loss and deforestation are major threats, as they lead to the destruction of larval host plants and essential habitats.